secure-software-engineering/Boomerang/README.md

 - a Java implementation of [Synchronized Pushdown Systems](https://digital.ub.uni-paderborn.de/hs/content/titleinfo/3030984).
 - [Boomerang](boomerangPDS) to calculate on-demand points-to and dataflow information using a Synchronized Pushdown System.
 - [IDEal](idealPDS), an IDE solver based on a [Weighted Pushdown System](https://www.bodden.de/pubs/sab19context.pdf) that uses Boomerang to compute alias information only when required (i.e. on-demand).
-- Implementation of scopes that allows you to run Boomerang and IDEal with the static analysis frameworks Soot.
+- Implementation of scopes that allows you to run Boomerang and IDEal with the static analysis frameworks Soot and Opal.

 ## Examples